pippinbarr/cart253/topics/arrays/for-of-in-practice.md

 }

 /**
- * Draws the fly parameter to canvas
+ * Draws the fly to canvas
  */
 function drawFly(fly) {
     push();